ibunceski/Project-SentryNode/README.md

-# Stealth Guard AI Prototype
+## SentryNode: Stealth Game - AI for Games course project

 This repository contains a Unity stealth-game prototype focused on modular guard AI.
 The project demonstrates a first-person player moving through an indoor level while AI guards patrol, notice the player through vision, react to sound, chase when fully alerted, investigate last-known positions, search locally, and eventually return to patrol.